dsvi/archivarius/docs/config file format.md

 Where to start archiving from.
 The paths, stored in archive, will be relative to the `root`.
 Either `root` or `include` should be present

 ### include
 What to add to archive.
 It is relative to `root` if root is present.
-Either `root` or `include` must be present
+Either `root` or `include` must be present.
+Don't add trailing `/` to directories.

 ### exclude
 What not to add to archive.
 It is relative to `root` if root is present.
+Don't add trailing `/` to directories.

 ### password
 Password to archive